PotentLoaf/GEMS-III/README.md

 Projects from GEMS-III Program
 README file for project

-This project has these functionality:
+This project has these functionalities:

 1. Simulates the popular video-game 'Pokemon'
 2. Catch pokemon